 Ruth Safed Hotel

-This magnificent hotel is not only located in the heart of the Old City of Tzfat, but on the remains of an 800 year old inn, continuing to take advantage of its charming location.
+The magnificent Ruth Safed Hotel is not only located in the heart of the Old City of Tzfat, but on the remains of an 800 year old inn, continuing to take advantage of its charming location.
 Its romantic atmosphere, stunning panoramic views, authentic ancient architecture, and a charming restaurant located in the heart of an orchard are all great reasons to visit.
 The simple but comfortable rooms offer the perfect place to refresh after a day of sightseeing, with views of the thriving hotel gardens or the nearby Artist’s Colony.

 Mitzpe Hayamim Spa Hotel